 Now and then we walk into a room and you can tell something good just happened.
 Like it was a birthday and the song just finished.
 Or a good story was passed around the table.
 The air is just a bit electrified and even though you’ve just arrived, it’s clear that maybe a dinner was shared with real appreciation.
 It’s as if the laughter leaves traces behind in the room.
 A meditation hall is like that.

-Four gates are in the zodiac called Divine Avatar Gates and their history is sort of murky, but they provide a portal for stellar drama.
+Four gates in the zodiac are called Divine Avatar Gates and their history is sort of murky, but they provide a portal for stellar drama.
 You find them at 15 degrees of the fixed signs: Taurus, Leo, Scorpio or Aquarius (often called the fixed cross).

 A note arrived from an old friend asking me to help him choose a wedding day using astrology.
 This I did not expect.
 The philosophy here is that a zodiac chart reflects a starting point that will show the nature of whatever begins at that moment.
 A person's life starts at birth and a marriage … Continue reading The Senator’s Daughter